 What is long-form content, and why do I care?

 Long-form content, on the other hand, is there to do something a little bit different.
-Definitions of vary, but for me, long-form is anything that creates space to offer readers that little bit more detail.
-For those of you in the social impact space, examples of long-form content might include:
+Definitions of vary, but for me, long-form is anything that creates space to offer that little bit more detail, and build a deeper connection with the reader.

 How long-form content can boost your SEO